white open book

 Submit our Client Questionnaire and retain our office so that we may represent you in settlement discussions.

-Note: We advise against using ADR to settle disputes where there is a history of family violence.
+Note: We advise to obtain legal advice on the appropriateness of using ADR to settle disputes where there is a history of family violence.